-- the trial is likely to last no more than a day; - oral expert evidence at trial will be limited to one expert per party in relation to any specialised field; and the case involves no more than two different fields of expert knowledge in total.
+- the trial is likely to last no more than a day; - oral expert evidence at trial will be limited to one expert per party in relation to any specialised field; and - the case involves no more than two different fields of expert knowledge in total.

-Costs recovery is based on thew Fixed Recoverable Costs Regime ("FRC") which was introduced in October 2023.
+Costs recovery is based on the Fixed Recoverable Costs regime ("FRC") which was introduced in October 2023.
 The underlying principle of the FRC regime is to ensure parties have certainty concerning their exposure to costs.

-Once a claim is allocated to either the fast or intermediate track, the court must then assign a claim to a band.
-Within each of the fast and intermediate tracks, claims must be assigned to one of four bands with 1 being the most straightforward and 4 for the most complex.
-The more complex the band the higher the level of recoverable costs.
+Once a claim is allocated to either the fast or the intermediate track, the court must then assign the claim to a band.
+Within each of the fast and intermediate tracks, claims will be assigned to one of four bands with band 1 being the most straightforward and band 4 for the most complex.

+The more complex the band the higher the level of recoverable fixed costs.